lancecarlson/couchout.go/README.md

 ```
 git clone git@github.com:lancecarlson/couchout.go.git
 cd couchout.go
-go build -o couchgo # Builds a binary file for you.
+go build -o couchout # Builds a binary file for you.
 Put this in one of your PATH directories
 ```

 # Why?